 Granted, there's not a whole lot of running, jumping, or tackling involved in baseball.
 Still, the players look great standing around posing in their snug stretch pants that hug their groin, thighs, biceps and calves.
 And while they stand at home plate or out in the field waiting for next pitch it gives us fans time to ogle them as they play with their bat, adjust their cup, or stretch teasingly.

-Carlos Beltran/St. Louis Cardinals (36 years old/6'1"/215 lbs.) - First, I've always had a weakness for the name Carlos.
-Second, I think he may have the sexiest lips of any ballplayer.
+- Carlos Beltran/NY Yankees (37 years old/6'1"/215 lbs.) - First, I've always had a weakness for the name Carlos.
+Second, I think he may have the sexiest mouth of any ballplayer.
 And although he's not of Cuban heritage, he has a vague resemblance to a young Desi Arnaz.

-Carlos Pena (35/6'2"/225 lbs.) - I told you I like the name Carlos, didn't I?
+- Carlos Pena/LA Angels (35/6'2"/225 lbs.) - I told you I like the name Carlos, didn't I?
 Like Albert Pujols, Pena is big-batted Dominican known for hitting home runs.
 However, as his career winds down, Pena's strikeouts have become his defining feature.
 But he'd never have any trouble getting to first base with me.

-Angel Pagan/SF Giants (turns 32 in July, 6'2", 205 lbs).
+- Angel Pagan/SF Giants (32, 6'2", 205 lbs).
 Pagan is the only member of the 2012 World Champion Giants chosen for this list.
 Although he may not be considered a superstar in terms of his baseball skills (but he's still an excellent player), he's in the elite class of sexy players.
 And Angel is a perfect name.

-Ryan Braun/Milwaukee Brewers (29 years old/6'1"/200 lbs).
+- Ryan Braun/Milwaukee Brewers (30 years old/6'1"/200 lbs).
 One of baseball's few Jewish ballplayers, his nickname is the "Hebrew Hammer".
-Unfortunately, he's one of the playes whose stellar MVP-caliber career has been blackened due to his lying about his use of PE drugs.
+Unfortunately, he's one of the players whose stellar MVP-caliber career has been blackened due to his lying about his use of PE drugs.